Angelfish Blue Girdled - Adult MDA

 Issues can arise if housed with other Angels or placed in a reef environment with LPS corals or Sea Fans.

-Unlike some other Angelfish, the Blue Girdled species does not have issues with most other fish and will not bully smaller fish.
+Unlike some other Angelfish, the Blue Girdled species do not have issues with most other fish and will not bully smaller fish.

 Avoid housing with Seahorse/Pipefish as they are too delicate to be around Angels when they feed.